Demonstration of Oracle SQL compatible functions and syntax

 Try it on your own cluster: export and import

-If you'd like to try these examples on your own BigAnimal cluster, follow these instructions to import the example database.
+If you want to try these examples on your own BigAnimal cluster, follow these instructions to import the example database.

 Export the Chinook sample database from EDB's cluster using pg_dump:

-Now grab the host name of your cluster from the Connect tab on the BigAnimal portal and use it in place of
+Get the host name of your cluster from the Connect tab on the BigAnimal portal.
+Use it in place of